 Finding your IP address

-You can find your IP address at any time on specific websites such as whatismyv6.com.
+You can find your IP address at any time on websites such as whatismyv6.com.

-Good to know: If you use a router, this procedure will provide you with the IP address of the router, not the one used to access the Internet.
+Good to know: If you use a router, this procedure will provide you with the IP address of the router, not the device used to access the Internet.

 Changing your IP address